Spin superfluidity and magnon BEC: Magnon superfluids in He-B

 \subsection{Critical velocities, coherence length and the vortex core radius}

-The phonon spectrum in magnon gas determines the Landau critical velocity of the counterflow at which phonons are created.
-For the case of isotropic sound one has (the Landau criterion for the anisotropic case has been derived in \cite{Sonin1987}):
+In atomic BEC the speed of sound determines the coherence length, the size of the vortex core and the Landau critical velocity of flow at which phonons are created:

-For conventional superfluids this suggests that the coherence length and the size of the vortex core should be on the order of:
+The extension to the magnon BEC would suggest that the coherence length and the size of the vortex core in the HPD state should be on the order of:

-However, for magnon superfluid in the HPD state this gives only the lower bound on the core size.
+However, this naive extension does not work, and Eq.(\ref{CoreRadius}) gives only the lower bound on the core size.
 The core is larger due to specific profile of the Ginzburg-Landau (dipole) energy in Eq.(\ref{FHPD}) which is strictly zero for $\cos\beta>-1/4$.
 This leads to the special topological properties of coherent precession (see Ref. \cite{MisirpashaevVolovik1992}).
 As a result the spin vortex created and observed in Ref. \cite{Vortex} has a continuous core with broken symmetry, similar to vortices in superfluid $^3$He-A \cite{SalomaaVolovik1987}.
 The size of the continuous core is determined by the proper coherence length \cite{Fomin1987} which can be found from the competition between the first two terms in the Ginzburg-Landau free energy in Eq.(\ref{GLfunctional}):

 This coherence length determines also the critical velocity for creation of vortices: